Nunes-93/VBALiveSync/VBALiveSync.md

     * **In Variables, Names, and Comments:** Remove accents (e.g., change `Usuário` to `Usuario`).
     * **Extracted Files (Pull):** Whenever you analyze a file newly extracted from Excel, scan it.
 If you find original accents, **your first mandatory action** is to refactor and sanitize the entire code applying the rules above before processing my main request.
 7. **Zero-Trust Environment (Mandatory Check):** Never assume the Python environment is ready.
 This project might have been just cloned or copied to a new computer.
 You MUST verify and install dependencies before running any script.
+8. **Mandatory Option Explicit:** Every new or edited module must begin with `Option Explicit`.
+This is non-negotiable to prevent variable naming errors and ensure code robustness.

 ---